2027.02.6-8, Kiwi Moot, Sat-Mon 6-8 February, 2027

 Absolutely, yes.
 You will have the ability to sign up, and pay for, Kiwi Moot itself without putting down a deposit for one (or both) of the trips.

 The balance of your trip must be fully paid by 1 November.
-When you put your deposit down, we will be in touch with you via email about full, exact costs for each leg of your trip.
+When you put your deposit down, you will then be able to go to this page where you can pay for your trip packages in full.

 Yes, should you not be able to attend any part of the Kiwi Moot experience and have already put down money, we will refund anything you have sent us 100%.